Triz22/final-project/README.md

 * As a User, I can log in/out off my account if I wish so that I can connect or disconnect from the website.
 * As a User, I can easily navigate through the site so that I can view desired content.
 * As a site Admin, I can access the admin panel so that I can manage posts,comments and news content.

+### Agile Development
+While this is a solo project I aimed to follow the Agile methodologies by creating my user stories with issues on github and creating a kanban board to manage deadlines.

 ### Scope
 #### Features Implemented